hredhayxz/mudslide_creators_hub_assignment/README.md

 ## Used Packages

-CraftyBay integrates the following packages to enhance functionality:
+This app integrates the following packages to enhance functionality:
 - `flutter_svg: ^2.0.7`: A Flutter package for rendering SVG (Scalable Vector Graphics) images.
 It allows you to easily display and manipulate SVG files in your Flutter application.

 ## Project Directory Structure

-The CraftyBay directory structure is organized as follows:
+The app directory structure is organized as follows:

 ```

-craftybay_ecommerce_application/
+mudslide_creators_hub_assignment/
 ├── assets/
 │   └── images/
 │       ├── people.svg